+We’re here to help you get the best out of the Library, so if you need help it’s easy to get in touch.
 You can find the contact details for the liaison team for your subject area here.
 We recommend you use the subject team email addresses, rather than emailing an individual person.
 That’s because some of us work part-time, or may be away: emailing the team will ensure you’ll get a prompt answer.

 The Library opening hours change throughout the year, but during term time, we are open normally until 22:00.

 Use your Reading Lists as a great starting point for finding academic material.
 They can be accessed via your VLE (Virtual Learning Environment), which is either Blackboard or the MLE, depending on the course you are studying.

 All academic resources that we purchase will be available via Library Search.
 It is the most prominent element on our colourful website and it will show you books, articles, journals in both physical or electronic format, databases and others.